bezmoradi/tutorials/go/scope.md

 }
 ```

--   In the above case, the `Println` function first checks its surrounding scope which is the `main` function and as it does not find any `name` in that scope, it continues to the package scope and finally find a variable named `name`.
+In the above case, the `Println` function first checks its surrounding scope which is the `main` function and as it does not find any `name` variable in that scope, it continues to the package scope and finally finds a variable named `name`.

 ```go
 // helper.go